 The Legend of the Lake...

-For more than 100 centuries, people hunted and camped along the original shores of Lake Minnewanka.
+For centuries, indigenous peoples hunted and camped along the original shores of Lake Minnewanka.
 The Stoney people called it “Minn-waki” or “Lake of the Spirits”.
 They respected and feared this lake for its resident spirits.
 The Early Europeans called it Devil's Lake.

 A day on Lake Minnewanka, near the Townsite of Banff, in Banff National Park is an awe inspiring experience.
 For the angler, Lake Trout, Mountain Whitefish and Brown Trout are the most common species caught and released.